Chapter 6 – Dimensions of Wellness

 Falling Asleep and Getting a Good Night’s Rest

-- Don’t lie in bed awake: If you can’t get to sleep, don’t just lie in bed.
+If you can’t get to sleep, or wake up in the middle of the night and cannot fall back asleep, don’t just lie in bed.
 Do something else, like reading or listening to music, until you feel tired.
-(Avoid digital screens, though: watching TV, and being on the computer or a smartphone are too stimulating and will actually make you more awake.)
-The anxiety of being unable to fall asleep can actually contribute to insomnia.
+Avoid digital screens, though.
+Watching TV and being on the computer or your phone are too stimulating and will actually make you more awake.
+The anxiety of being unable to fall asleep can actually contribute to insomnia, so return to your wind down routine to relax and get back to sleep.

-- See a doctor if your sleeping problem continues: If you have trouble falling asleep night after night, or if you always feel tired the next day, then you may have a sleep disorder and should see a physician.
-Your primary care physician may be able to help you; if not, you can probably find a sleep specialist at a major hospital near you.
+If you have trouble falling asleep night after night despite optimizing your sleep environment, or if you always feel tired, then you may have a sleep disorder and should see a physician.
+Your primary care physician may be able to help you.
 Most sleep disorders can be treated effectively, so you can finally get that good night’s sleep you need.

 Improving Your Health Habits